prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 3. The Court’s decisions and orders may provide for periodic penalty payments payable to the Court in the event that a party fails to comply with the  terms of the order or an earlier order.
 The value of such payments shall be set by the Court having regard to the importance of the order in question.

 4. If it is alleged that a party has failed to comply with the terms of the orde r of the C ourt, the first instance panel of the division in question may decide on penalty payments provided for in the order upon the request of the other party or o f its own motion.
 The procedure foreseen in Rule 264 shall apply.
-After having heard bo th parties the C ourt ma y make an appropriate order which may be subject to an appeal pursuant to Rule 220.2.
+After having heard both parties the Court may make an appropriate order which may be subject to an appeal pursuant to Rule 220.2.

 *Relation with Agreement: Article 82*

 ### CHAPTER  11 - DECISION BY DEFAULT